adam-s-elder/ncw_dashboards/README.md

 The general flow of work for these dashboards is:
 1. Download and store data for indicators of interest
-2. Clean data for for indicators of interest
+2. Clean data for indicators of interest
 3. Pull and plot cleaned data into PowerBI dashboards